Ralph Peterson Jr.: Influences and Teaching Philosophy

 To provide students with this “basic language,” Peterson created a course entitled Jazz Drum Set Repertoire which required students to learn 50 songs in 15 weeks.
 Though some said that this was asking too much of students, Peterson insisted that it was not.
 “I usually disseminate five tunes a week.
 Five tunes a week is not a lot.
 That's one tune a day with two days off!”
 This was part of Peterson’s imperative to “internalize” the music, so that students could be ready to perform or record a composition with only 24 hours’ notice:

 The practical application of learning tunes quickly is like so: if I get a call today- it's Thursday- for recording on Saturday... the best a band leader can do is next day mail us the music.
 Or I suppose with email you could get the music by tonight.
 Right?
 Fine.
 We can see and hear the music tonight.
 Right?
 But the best we have is 24 hours to learn the music.
 And you need to be ready to record on Saturday!

 Ultimately, Peterson taught a holistic conception of musicianship, involving “hearing and playing beyond the drum set.
 Understanding form, melody, harmony, and phrasing all have a profound effect on what a drummer plays.”

-Peterson’s Berklee students included Ari Hoenig, E.J Strickland, Tyshawn Sorey, Jonathon Blake, Mark Whitfield Jr., Kush Abadey and Justin Faulkner.
+Peterson’s Berklee students included Ari Hoenig, E.J Strickland, Tyshawn Sorey, Johnathan Blake, Mark Whitfield Jr., Kush Abadey and Justin Faulkner.
 He also mentored the jazz writer Nate Chinen.